 "NOT.OKAY."note Logan reprimanding Laura for attacking a store clerk.
 This led to a bunch of fanart of Laura doing crazy/dangerous things and Logan angrily saying this to her in response.

 Moral Event Horizon: Dr. Rice is revealed to have eliminated the entirety of the mutantkind purely for greed.
-Then we see that he and Pierce murdered a countless number of Mexican women for his experiments, raised a bunch of their mutant children to become Child Soldiers, treated them as if they were nothing and eventually demanded the children to be executed once their uses expire.
+Then we see that he and Pierce murdered a countless number of Mexican women for his experiments, raised a bunch of their mutant children to become Child Soldiers, treated them as if they were nothing and eventually demanded the children to be executed once they no longer served a use to them.
 Both of their deaths later on in the film were easily rewarding.

 Nausea Fuel: Really, all of the violence in this film can qualify.
-It's not the fast-paced, stylized violence like in all the other X-Men movies, (even including Deadpool (2016)).
+It's not the fast-paced, smooth and stylized kind of action seen in other superhero movies.
 It's extremely brutal and realistically bloody.
 Here are a few particularly gruesome moments which stand out: